 A CBD-rich hemp extract will help manage sensitivity to noise but I've found that adding a combination of botanicals and herbs, like Valerian Root, Passionflower, and Chamomile, will give the best protection.
 Bailey's No More Wiggles includes all of these with an increased amount of CBD and you'll find that will do just the trick.
 It's certainly what Bailey's having this coming 4th of July!

 Even a fenced yard cannot guarantee that your pet will be secure.
-If you have a room without windows or a large closet you can move the dog bed in, create a nesting place and dampen noise.
-They will appreciate a tight safe place.
-Crates covered with blankets or their preferred safe place can work as well.
-White noise or comfortable music can also help downplay fireworks and ease pets' stress.
+If you have a room without windows or a large closet, place your dog's bed in there and create a nesting place.
+They will appreciate a tight safe place and dampened noise.
+Crates, or their preferred safe place, covered with blankets can work as well.
+White noise or comforting music can also help downplay fireworks and ease pets' stress.

 And have multiple emergency numbers to contact if available.
 The more numbers to contact the better.
-This way if they do happen to get out you have a better chance of being reunited with them.
+This way, your pet does happen to get out, you have a better chance of being reunited with them.
 Remember, pets are known to instinctively run far, far away from the noises (and tracking them down sure is difficult in the commotion that follows).

 CBD can be a great tool to help keep your pet calm.
-If you haven’t used CBD before make sure to give it a try a week in advance to figure out what a good baseline serving is for your pet specifically.
+If you haven’t used CBD before make sure to give it a try at least week in advance to find a good baseline serving for your pet, specifically.
 If you use CBD already you may want to increase the dose the day prior and continue through July 5th.
 Just because the 4th of July is designated as a holiday doesn’t mean your neighbor doesn’t want to continue the party with leftover fireworks the next day.*

-If at all possible skip the parties and stay home with your animal.
-Not only can fireworks be loud and scary for pets but being left alone can increase their fears.
-If you have to be away from the home coordinating with a friend or neighbor to check in on your dog or find a boarding facility prepared for this type of event.
+Not only are fireworks be loud and scary for pets, but being left alone can increase their anxiety.
+If you have to be away from the home, coordinate with a friend or neighbor to check in on your dog or find a boarding facility prepared for this type of event.

 A tired dog is a happy dog so make sure to exercise your pup early in the day and provide lick mats, fun chews or puzzle toys to keep them busy.
-Don’t try and exercise or take your dog outside after the sunsets.
-This is prime fireworks time.
+Don’t try and exercise or take your dog outside after the sun sets, this is prime fireworks time!

-Remember CBD may take up to an hour to start taking effect so plan accordingly.
+Remember CBD may take up to an hour to start taking effect, so plan accordingly.